 Spot many rare bird species among the forested hills of Parc National de Moukalaba-Doudou.

-Gabon’s third-largest national park, Moukalaba-Doudou, is a rugged area with a diverse range of habitats, from tropical rainforest and grassy savannahs to papyrus swamps.
-West of the Moukalaba River and east of the Ndogo Lagoon to the west, the park also covers the Doudou Mountains.
+Gabon’s third largest national park, the 503,000ha Moukalaba-Doudou is a rugged area with a diverse range of habitats, from tropical rainforest and grassy savannahs to papyrus swamps.
+Running between the Moukalaba River to the east and the Ndogo Lagoon to the west, the park also covers the Doudou Mountains.
 This is the largest mountain range in southwestern Gabon, reaching an altitude of approximately 700m.
 While the Doudou Mountains were logged from the 1960s until the 1980s, the area is now completely uninhabited.

 With an estimated population of almost 5,000 chimpanzees and gorillas, Moukalaba-Doudou has some of the highest densities of primates in Gabon, making it one of the country’s most promising gorilla-tourism sites.
 The best time of the year to see primates is during the dry season, between June and September.
-Former logging sites are now abundant with succulent Marantaceae plants, a major food source for gorillas as well as forest elephants and other species.
-Furthermore, the savannahs near Doussala are the only place in Gabon where herds of common waterbuck (‘cobe’) are found.
-The park is also a remarkable area for birders.
-More than 380 species of birds (many of them unique) have been spotted here, including the vermiculated fishing owl, black-backed barbet, black-headed batis, fiery-breasted bush shrike, brown twinspot and some rare swallows.
+Former logging sites are now abundant with succulent marantaceae plants, a major food source for gorilla as well as forest elephant and other species.
+Furthermore, the savannahs near Doussala are the only place in Gabon where herds of common cobe (waterbuck) are found.
+The park is also a remarkable area for birders; more than 380 species (many of them unique) have been spotted here, including the vermiculated fishing owl, black-backed barbet, black-headed batis, fiery-breasted bush-shrike, brown twinspot and some rare swallows.